mdn/translated-content/files/ru/learn/css/styling_text/fundamentals/index.md

 {{ EmbedLiveSample('Hidden_example1', '100%', 260) }}

+> [!NOTE]
-> **Примечание:** You can see more interesting examples of `text-shadow` usage in the Sitepoint article [Moonlighting with CSS text-shadow](http://www.sitepoint.com/moonlighting-css-text-shadow/).
+> You can see more interesting examples of `text-shadow` usage in the Sitepoint article [Moonlighting with CSS text-shadow](http://www.sitepoint.com/moonlighting-css-text-shadow/).

 ## Text layout